-7 1.4.1 Provide a mix of governmental, cultural, residential, office, 8 retail, entertainment, and recreational uses throughout the 9 Development District.

-- 10 A. Improve the civic nature of the Development District 11 and reinforce a sense of place and ownership for those 12 who live, work, and play in the community. - 13B.Promote viable new residential development in and14near Downtown outside of the AICUZ. - C. Within 6 months of adoption of this Plan, amend the zoning code and adopt design guidelines to allow clusters of light industrial, offices and flex space, technology businesses, specialized contractors and suppliers. - 20D.Recruit businesses for a productive retail corridor that21meets the needs of the community, and that captures a22sizeable share of the increasing regional demand for23retail goods and services. - 24 E. Redevelop automobile-oriented and strip commercial 25 properties to achieve more pedestrian-oriented 26 shopping and service areas. - 27 1.4.2 Promote job growth, economic diversification and increased - attention to and management of the health and service needsof the community. - A. Participate in programs and provide incentives to attract new businesses and spur redevelopment (see Chapter 6).
+- 1.4.1 Provide a mix of governmental, cultural, residential, office, retail, entertainment, and recreational uses throughout the Development District. - A. Improve the civic nature of the Development District and reinforce a sense of place and ownership for those who live, work, and play in the community. - B. Promote viable new residential development in and near Downtown outside of the AICUZ. - C. Within 6 months of adoption of this Plan, amend the zoning code and adopt design guidelines to allow clusters of light industrial, offices and flex space, technology businesses, specialized contractors and suppliers. - D. Recruit businesses for a productive retail corridor that meets the needs of the community, and that captures a sizeable share of the increasing regional demand for retail goods and services. - E. Redevelop automobile-oriented and strip commercial properties to achieve more pedestrian-oriented shopping and service areas. - 1.4.2 Promote job growth, economic diversification and increased attention to and management of the health and service needs of the community. - A. Participate in programs and provide incentives to attract new businesses and spur redevelopment (see Chapter 6). - B. Update market studies and implement recommendations for recruitment and diversification. - C. Promote the designated Health Enterprise Zone to improve commercial opportunities and job growth.

-- 33 Β. Update market studies and implement 34 recommendations for recruitment and diversification.
-35 C. Promote the designated Health Enterprise Zone to 36 improve commercial opportunities and job growth.
-37 Within a year of adoption of this Plan, complete and D. 38 adopt a strategy and program to expand heritage 39 tourism and create an arts and entertainment district.
-40 1.4.3 Improve perceived and actual safety in Lexington Park.
-Promote the elements of "Crime Prevention through 41 Α. Environmental Design" (CPTED)1 in the design of the 42 built environment to reduce crime (see Section 5.6).
-43 Provide "Complete Streets2" to improve pedestrian, 44 Β. bicycle, driver and passenger safety (see Chapters 4 and 45 46 8).
-47 С. Increase police presence; establish a sheriff's station on Great Mills Road (see section 5.6).
-48 Maintain cooperation with the Navy.
-49 1.4.4 - 50A.Continue coordination with the Navy to protect the Air51Installation Compatible Use Zone (AICUZ3) for both
+- D. Within a year of adoption of this Plan, complete and adopt a strategy and program to expand heritage tourism and create an arts and entertainment district. - 1.4.3 Improve perceived and actual safety in Lexington Park. - A. Promote the elements of "Crime Prevention through Environmental Design" (CPTED) in the design of the built environment to reduce crime (see Section 5.6). - B. Provide "Complete Streets" to improve pedestrian, bicycle, driver and passenger safety (see Chapters 4 and 8). - C. Increase police presence; establish a sheriff's station on Great Mills Road (see section 5.6). - 1.4.4 Maintain cooperation with the Navy. - A. Continue coordination with the Navy to protect the Air Installation Compatible Use Zone (AICUZ) for both accident potential zones (APZ) and noise zones pursuant to the latest studies. - B. Increase public amenity open space within the AICUZ. - C. Support Department of Defense efforts to preserve land and habitat buffers around the NAS by way of the Readiness and Environmental Protection Initiative (REPI). - D. Work with the Navy to establish criteria addressing compatibility with changes in operations at the NAS.

-1 CPTED includes recommendations for both the design of development and for the operational aspects of the built environment.
+&lt;sup>1 CPTED includes recommendations for both the design of development and for the operational aspects of the built environment.
 Elements of CPTED taken into account in development design and the development assessment process include casual surveillance opportunities and sightlines; land use mix and activity generators; exterior building design; lighting; way finding; predictable routes and entrapment locations.

-2 Complete Streets are roadways designed to safely and comfortably accommodate all users, including, but not limited to motorists, bicyclists, pedestrians, transit and school bus riders, delivery and service personnel, freight haulers, and emergency responders.
+&lt;sup>2 Complete Streets are roadways designed to safely and comfortably accommodate all users, including, but not limited to motorists, bicyclists, pedestrians, transit and school bus riders, delivery and service personnel, freight haulers, and emergency responders.
 "All users" includes people of all ages and abilities

-3 Plan provisions for the AICUZ include clarifying the uses and structures allowed, the standards for those uses, including use intensity in terms of persons per acre, and noise attenuation standards, while accommodating continued use of existing nonconforming structures.
+&lt;sup>3 Plan provisions for the AICUZ include clarifying the uses and structures allowed, the standards for those uses, including use intensity in terms of persons per acre, and noise attenuation standards, while accommodating continued use of existing nonconforming structures.
 Nonconforming uses are anticipated to be allowed to continue in accordance with existing nonconforming use regulations.